sbrockma/std-format/README.md

 * [type] (optional) 's', 'c', 'b', 'B', 'o', 'd', 'x', 'X', 'a', 'A', 'e', 'E', 'f', 'F', 'g', 'G', '%', 'n', or '?' ('?' not implemented)

 See the C++ and Python links above for full format specification.

+## Library Bundle

+This library bundle is a Universal Module Definition (UMD) -module.
+- Transpiled using babel, targets "> 0.25%, not dead".
+- Does not do polyfills!

 ## Install